laurensiavee/portfolio/README.md

 I'm best at python and learning R. I have also tried machine learning model deployment with Flask.

-I'm currently learning Web Development, mainly Front-end Development with React JS and Tailwind CSS.
-Other tools/languages i enjoy such as: HTML, CSS, JavaScript, React, Tailwind CSS, Python, R, Java, C, C++, C#, Git, SQL, Laravel, PHP, Flask.
+I have experience as Fullstack developer for more than one year, I am also learning web development with React JS and Tailwind CSS.
+Other tools/languages i enjoy such as: HTML, CSS, JavaScript, React, Tailwind CSS, Python, R, Java, C, C++, C#, Git, SQL, Laravel, PHP, Flask, .NET, SQL Server.

 <br/>